TRI-AMDD/mpet/README.md

 ## Troubleshooting

-Please use the Issues section of the Bitbucket repository (https://bitbucket.org/bazantgroup/mpet/issues) to file issues and/or bug reports with the software.
+Please use the Issues section of of this repository to ask questions or file bug reports with the software.